miningseven/Stormgain_Bot/README.md

 # To do:
 * [Please register with a new account using the reflink from my buddy!](https://app.stormgain.com/friend/BNS16257368)
+* If you don't know Python then please have a look at the [RELEASES](https://github.com/miningseven/Stormgain_Bot/releases).
 * Install Python3+:
   ```shell
      python3 -m pip install selenium